Unidata/netcdf-fortran/docs/netcdf-f77.md

 library.
-For example, if a write operation causes you to exceed disk quotas or to attempt to write to a device that is no longer available, you may get an error from a layer below the netCDF library, but the resulting write error will still be reflected in the returned status value.
+For example, if a write operation causes you to exceed disk quotas or to attempt to write to a device that is no longer available, you may get an error from a layer below the netCDF library, but the rlting write error will still be reflected in the returned status value.

-1.6 Compiling and Linking with the NetCDF Library {.section}
+1.6 Compiling and Linking with the NetCDF Library {#Compiling_and_Linking_with_the_NetCDF_Library}
 -------------------------------------------------

 Details of how to compile and link a program that uses the netCDF C or